itemVerse/ItemVerse-UnitySDK/ReadMe.md

     - Description

-      Inquire the ERC-721 token URI from the ERC-721 token index of the account address.
+      Inquire the ERC-721 metadata URI of the token from the ERC-721 token ID.

     - Query Parameters